Who was Keith Bennett- victim of Ian Brady and Myra Hindley in new search for remains

-Has body of Keith Bennett been found on Saddleworth Moor and who was Ian Brady and Myra Hindley?
+Has body of Keith Bennett been found on Saddleworth Moor and who were Ian Brady and Myra Hindley?

-Police believe a skull found on Saddleworth Moor could belong to the 12-year-old

-Police believe that a skull found near Manchester could belong to Moors victim Keith Bennett in a potential major development in the infamous murders carried out by Ian Brady and Myra Hindley in the 1960s.
+Police are probing claims that a skull found near Manchester could belong to Moors victim Keith Bennett in a potential major development in the infamous murders carried out by Ian Brady and Myra Hindley in the 1960s.

 Police officers are preparing to dig up a section of Saddleworth Moor after the skull, which appears to belong to a child around 12 years of age, was discovered in the area.

-The skull was discovered on the moor by ‘Naming Jack the Ripper’ author, Russell Edwards and a team of excavators.
+‘Naming Jack the Ripper’ author, Russell Edwards and a team of excavators claimed yesterday to have found a skull, though this has yet to be confirmed by police.

 Greater Manchester Police said that although it is too early to know if the remains belong to Keith, who was murdered by Brady and Hindley in 1964, they are keeping his family including younger brother Alan Bennett informed.